Date: 11/16/2020

 path = url+debtorCountry+"/series/"+series+"/counterpart-area/"+creditorCountry+"/time/"+time+end

-# Creating a funtion that will parse through the JSON response
+# Function that will parse through the JSON response and build the DataFrame

 def getData(JSON):